HTTP-RPC/Lima/README.md

 * [Additional Information](#additional-information)

 # Getting Lima
-Lima is distributed as a universal binary that will run in the iOS simulator as well as on an actual device.
+Lima is distributed as a universal binary that will run in the simulator as well as on an actual device.
 It is also available via [CocoaPods](https://cocoapods.org/pods/Lima).
 Either iOS 10 or tvOS 10 or later is required.

 To install: